Drivers for change

 Key drivers:

-- To provide a standardised examination which didn't require trainees to collect cases from within your surgeries.
+- To provide a standardised examination which didn't require candidates to collect cases from within your surgeries.

 - To reduce the time taken in preparing for your examinations.